 God instituted marriage between male and female because it isn’t good for mankind to be alone (Gen. 2:18, 22-24; 1 Cor.
 7:2).
-God designed marriage to last until one of the spouses dies (Mt.
+Before sin entered the world, God designed marriage to last until one of the spouses dies (Mt.
 19:6; Rom.
 7:1-4).
 In fact, God hates divorce (Mal.
 2:16).
-At the same time, God knew that people would divorce.
-By the first century, divorce was a very common practice and many people (if not most) would have either been divorced or they would have been married to someone who was divorced.
+Once sin entered the world, God knew that people would divorce.
+By the first century, divorce was a very common practice and many people (if not most) would have either been divorced and remarried or they would have been married to someone who had been previously divorced.
+(Read the article here).

 When it comes to the teachings of the New Testament, there are varying degrees as to the specific interpretations of Jesus and Paul (Mt.
 5:31-32; 19:1-10; Mk.
 10:1-12; Lk.
 16:18; Rom.
 7:1-4; 1 Cor.
 7:1-40; 1 Tim.
 4:1-3).
 However, I want to emphasize the overriding principles and how to properly apply them.